ixaxaar/monoid.space/Types/equality.lagda.md

 open import Types.functions using (_on_; flip)
 ```

 Equality is perhaps one of the most richest but most naively understood concepts.
 Here we try to provide some structural analysis as to what equality really means in various contexts of mathematics.
-Equality is treated as a relation in type theory and can be classified broadly as three types:
+Equality is treated as a relation in type theory and can be classified broadly as of three kinds:

 - Propositional equality
 - Computational equality
-- Definitonal equality
+- Definitional equality

 # Definitional Equality

-Definitonal equality is the most basic notion of equality which appeals to our notion of equality being the sameness of meaning (by definition).
-Definitonal equality relates to the Agda compiler's own integrity check through which a statement is deemed true or correctly compiled.
-Hence every statemtent has its own notion of judgemental equality.
-This is in some way more fundamental than propositional equality as in it forms the very core of type theory's "judgement" of a `type(obj) == T`.
-The notion of definitonal equality also encompasses types that are isomorphic to each other e.g. `9 ≡ 3²` or `two ≡ succ (succ zero)`.
+Definitional equality is the most basic notion of equality which appeals to our notion of equality being the sameness of meaning (by definition).
+For example, `9` and `3 + 3` represent the same thing and hence are definitionally equal `9 ≡ 3²`.
+Similarly `two ≡ succ (succ zero)`.

 ```agda
 defEqual₁ : ℕ